ItzYourHacker/Sxelfbot-v1/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/ItzYourHacker/Sxelfbot-v1/blob/main/LICENSE) file for details.

 # Disclaimer
-Use of selfbots on Discord is against Discord's Terms of Service.
-Use this selfbot at your own risk.
+Use of sxlfbots on Discord is against Discord's Terms of Service.
+Use this sxlfbot at your own risk.